 Grab your ugly sweater and head to one of the bars in Raleigh that sprinkle a little magic into their drinks and atmosphere.
 Just be sure to let us know which bar you visit, and what awesome Christmas cocktail you discovered.

-Here are a few of the popular Christmas bar experiences in Raleigh:
+Here are a few of the popular Christmas bar experiences you can have in Raleigh:

 - The Haymaker in Raleigh has a Christmas Bucket List experience.
-Stop by They have floor-to-ceiling Christmas decorations and a Miracle menu with over 10 finely-crafted cocktails.
-Details for 2022 not yet released
+Stop by They have floor-to-ceiling Christmas decorations and a Miracle menu with over 10 finely crafted cocktails.
+Details for 2023 not yet released.

 We’ll keep updating this list as more are announced.
 It’s best to subscribe to our email in the form below, so that you don’t miss our regular weekly updates with events, updates, and fresh finds.
 You’ll get our free Christmas Bucket List when you do.